 Vacation & Holiday Leave

-Retiring employees may use or be paid for vacation, floating holiday and compensatory time hours for the year of retirement.
-An employee retiring on or after January 1 will receive all vacation, floating holiday and compensatory time for the year of retirement, to either be paid or to be used day by day.
+Retiring employees may use or be paid for vacation, floating holiday, and compensatory time hours for the year of retirement.
+An employee retiring on or after January 1 (who was in a paid status in the year of retirement) will receive all vacation, floating holiday, and compensatory time for the year of retirement, to either be paid or to be used day by day (use of vacation to remain on the active payroll may require that a minimum notice be provided to the employee's City agency, subject to the applicable employee benefits handbook or employment agreement).
 Vacation carried over from the previous year, usually less than two weeks, is also available to be used or paid out.

 An employee who retires before age 65 may maintain the coverage they had in effect prior to retirement or may reduce coverage to a lower level, by continuing to pay premiums at the same rates as non-retirees until age 65.
-Dependent coverage may continue with a retiree's continuing coverage.
-Bills for premiums will be sent quarterly.
+Dependent coverage may continue with a retiree's continuing coverage, until there are no longer any eligible dependents.
+Bills for premiums will be sent quarterly by Central Payroll.